cyberphor/blog/_posts/guides/2020-09-27-windows-group-policy.md

 #### TLDR
 1. Configure [Windows Event Forwarding (WEF)](#windows-event-forwarding-wef)
 2. Configure the WEC service to start automatically
-3. Configure Event Collectors to subscribe to the logs you wanted collected (ex: Security Logs)
+3. Configure Event Collectors to subscribe to the Sexy Six Windows Event IDs
 4. Link the "WEC" Group Policy Object to your Event Collectors

 #### How to Configure a Group Policy Object for "WEC"